 A: Initial charge should be 24 hours.
 The battery takes a 2A input charge.
 Following the initial charge, to recharge a fully depleted battery takes approximately 3-4 hours.
 Individual results may vary.

 5: Oops, I forgot to charge my battery.
 Is there any backup so I can still use my EARTHBOARD?

 A: Our Backup Boot is a special accessory designed to allow your AC adapter to power the EARTHBOARD if needed.
-The rechargeable battery is isolated and eliminates annoying wall hum and noise interference so you will likely not ever want to use wall power.
-Still we understand the need for a backup system!
+The rechargeable battery provides isolated power that eliminates annoying wall hum and noise interference so you will likely not ever want to use wall power unless absolutely necessary!
+Still we understand the comfort of a backup system!
 Notes: 1) AC adapters are usually set up to be center pin positive (+).
 Our backup boot orients with the positive polarity on the bottom rail of each two-rail system.
 Check with us if you have questions.
-2) You can power 12v and 18v pedals using the Backup Boot and an adapter as long as you use the 12v and 18v Gravity Boot Tether described in Question 2)
+2) You can power 12v and 18v pedals using the Backup Boot and an adapter as long as you use the 12v and 18v Gravity Boot Tether described in Question 2.

-6: How do I know how much power my battery has left?
+6: How do I know how much power my rechargeable battery has left?